MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 3. Select **Confirm** to accept the default browser settings and **Continue without signing in**.

-4. In **Microsoft Edge**, navigate to **https://admin.microsoft.com** and log into the Microsoft 365 Admin center as **MOD Administrator**. admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+4. In **Microsoft Edge**, navigate to **https://admin.microsoft.com** and log into the Microsoft 365 Admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 5. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.

 6. Close the password save dialog from the bottom with Never, to not save the default global admins credentials in your browser.

 7. If a welcome screen is displayed, close it.
-If the Office 365 apps notification appear, also close it.
+If the Office 365 apps notification appears, also close it.

 8. If a welcome window is displayed, select Get started and close it.